CSCfi/csc-user-guide/docs/support/tutorials/julia.md

 ## Example jobs
+These instructions are adapted from the general instructions of running jobs on [Puhti and Mahti](../../computing/running/getting-started.md) and on [LUMI](https://docs.lumi-supercomputer.eu/runjobs/).
+Furthermore, we assume general knowledge about the [**Julia Language**](../../apps/julia.md) environment.

 We use the following Julia project structure in the example jobs.
 We also assume that it is our working directory when running the commands.